gameoverhack/msalibs/ofxQuartzComposition/README.txt

 ------------------------------------------------------------------------
 This is an addon for openFrameworks to manage Quartz Compositions (.qtz files).

-How is this different to Vades ofxQCPlugin (http://code.google.com/p/ofxqcplugin/) ?
-This is the opposite of ofxQCPlugin. ofxQCPlugin allows you to build your openframeworks application as a QCPlugin to run inside QC. ofxQuartzComposition allows you to run your Quartz Composition (.qtz) inside openframerworks.

 Currently there is support for:
-- loading multiple QTZ files.
+- loading multiple QTZ files inside an openframeworks application.
 - rendering to screen (use FBO to render offscreen)
 - passing input parameters (float, int, string, bool etc) to the QTZ input ports
 - reading ports (input and output) from the QTZ (float, int, string, bool etc)

 Todo:
 - passing Images to and from the composition

+How is this different to Vades ofxQCPlugin (http://code.google.com/p/ofxqcplugin/) ? ofxQuartzComposition is the opposite of ofxQCPlugin. ofxQCPlugin allows you to build your openframeworks application as a QCPlugin to run inside QC. ofxQuartzComposition allows you to run and control your Quartz Composition (.qtz) inside an openframeworks application.